NetSuite + Shopify Integration Patterns That Actually Scale

 - Fulfillments (shipping events from 3PL)

-NetSuite → Shopify: 5.
-Inventory (real-time or near-real-time inventory level sync) 6.
+NetSuite to Shopify: 5.
+Inventory (real time or near real time inventory level sync) 6.
 Products (optional: product master managed in NetSuite) 7.
 Pricing (optional: price lists managed in NetSuite)

-- Latency: A 15-minute sync window means orders are "missing" in NetSuite for up to 15 minutes — problematic for high-velocity fulfillment operations
+- Latency: A 15 minute sync window means orders are "missing" in NetSuite for up to 15 minutes, which is problematic for high velocity fulfillment operations

 - Volume spikes: A flash sale generates 500 orders in 2 minutes.
 Your polling job now has to process a backlog and can't keep up